UMAprotocol/docs/docs/getting-started/oracle.md

 4. If Disputers do not refute the price submitted by the Proposer within the proposal liveness period, the price is sent to the Requestor.

-5. If a proposal is disputed, the price will be submitted to UMA’s DVM and resolved after 48-hours.
+5. If a proposal is disputed, the price will be submitted to UMA’s DVM and resolved after a 48-96 hour voting period.

 ## UMA's Data Verification Mechanism